 The “Door to Hell” measures approximately 69 meters (226 feet) wide and 30 meters (98 feet) deep.
 The glowing orange flames emanating from its depths create an otherworldly ambiance that is both mesmerizing and unsettling.
 This uninterrupted inferno results from methane gas from surrounding areas seeping into the crater and feeding its flames continually.

-Photographer John Bradley, who visited recently after extensive research about this phenomenon, remarked on his experience: “When you stand near it on cool nights or during winter, the heat given out by these perpetual flames engulfs your senses, making you feel like you are standing right next door’s entrance.”
+Photographer John Bradley, who visited recently after extensive research about this phenomenon, remarked on his experience: “When you stand near it on cool nights or during winter, the heat given out by these perpetual flames engulfs your senses, making you feel like you are standing at the entrance to another world.”

 Cultural Impact and Ecological Implications